Ambiabstract/props_scaling_recompiler/README.md

    `-force_recompile 0` - recompile all scaled props that are available on the level (1 = yes, 0 = no).
 Needed in case the original model has changed, for example.

-7. Go through Compile/run commands and specify correct paths in Parameters.
+8. Go through Compile/run commands and specify correct paths in Parameters.
 It should be the path that props_scaling_recompiler outputs.

 ## Usage example:
 1. Create a new entity.

-2. Select its Class prop_static_scalable.
+2. Select its Class `prop_static_scalable`.

 3. The usual setting is taking place.
-In addition to the usual settings for prop_static we now have Model Scale.
+In addition to the usual settings for prop_static we now have `Model Scale`.
 We set the scale value as a multiplier, i.e. 2 will mean a 2-fold increase of the prop (the name of the new asset in the content will have the postfix “_scaled_200”, i.e. 200% of the original size).

    Note: this is true for static and most dynamic props, but not for physics props.
 For some reason physics props are scaled not by N times, but by N^2 times.
 I.e. a 2x increase will actually increase the model by a factor of 4, model scale 4 will increase the model by a factor of 16.
 The scaled model will be put into the project content with the name from the "model scale", not the actual scaled values.